 Is Janagana Registration Really Necessary?
 What Happens If You Skip It?

 Our Verdict YES — Registration is essential.
-The consequences of skipping affect your family for years.
+The consequences affect your family for years.

 If You Skip Registration